BlueBrain/sscx-connectome-manipulations/README.md

 ### Interneuron rewiring

-- __Step 1:__ Follow [interneuron_rewiring_preparation.ipynb](interneuron_rewiring/code/interneuron_rewiring_preparation.ipynb) to configure and run model fitting, rewiring and structural comparison.
+- __Step 1 - Structure:__ Follow [interneuron_rewiring_preparation.ipynb](interneuron_rewiring/code/interneuron_rewiring_preparation.ipynb) to configure and run model fitting, rewiring and structural comparison.
 As an output of this step, a new SONATA circuit with rewired interneuron connectivity will be created.
-- __Step 2:__ Functional quantification of the rewired connectome by running network simulations with current injection.
+- __Step 2 - Function:__ Functional quantification of the rewired connectome by running network simulations with current injection.
-  - (a) Follow the instructions "Simulating the model" from [doi: 10.5281/zenodo.8026353](https://doi.org/10.5281/zenodo.8026353) for setting up the SSCx network model for simulations.
+  - __(a)__ Follow the instructions "Simulating the model" from [doi: 10.5281/zenodo.8026353](https://doi.org/10.5281/zenodo.8026353) for setting up the SSCx network model for simulations.
-  - (b) In case the rewired circuit from Zenodo is used: Make sure that all path references in the `circuit_config<_tc>.json` of the rewired circuit are pointing to the location of the original circuit (since only the connectome, i.e., `edges.h5`, is different).
+  - __(b)__ IMPORTANT, in case the rewired circuit from Zenodo is used: Make sure that all path references in the `circuit_config<_tc>.json` of the rewired circuit are pointing to the location of the original circuit (since only a new connectome file, i.e., `edges.h5`, is provided).
-  - (c) Adapt paths and use example simulation configs from this repo to run simulations.
+  - __(c)__ Use example simulation configs `simulation_config.json` from this repo to run simulations with different current injection strengths, as indicated by the folder name.
+Adapt the path under "network" pointing to the circuit config of either the original or the rewired circuit.
+  - __(d)__ Follow [current_injection_analysis.ipynb](interneuron_rewiring/code/current_injection_analysis.ipynb) for simulation data analysis

 <ins>Note</ins>: All (intermediate) results from steps 1 and 2 are also contained in the Zenodo dataset.